What did Big Pharma know and when did they know it?

 “…licit pharmaceuticals may be sold on the street to obtain money to purchase illicit drugs, they may be used as a substitute for illicit drugs when the latter aren’t available, or they may be sought as drugs of choice.”

-~Dr. Brian Goldman, M.D., in an editorial
+~ Dr. Brian Goldman, M.D., in an editorial

-In a similar fashion, opioid use and abuse also triggers a dopamine response, but the surge is far faster, much stronger, and longer-lasting.
+In a similar fashion, opioid use and abuse also trigger a dopamine response, but the surge is far faster, much stronger, and longer-lasting.
 But with chronic use, however, the brain’s dopamine receptors become burnt out from the constant over-stimulation.
 This blunts the reward response – not just to opioids, but to ALL pleasurable activities.

 This means that the person is almost completely unable to experience pleasure or motivation – or even feel “normal” – unless they are under the influence of opioids.